US states with no sales tax

 If you live and run your business out of the four U.S. states that do not have a sales tax – and, if you don’t have sales tax nexus in any other states – then sales tax may not be on your radar at all.
 As most other online sellers would likely say, “Lucky you!”

-The four states that don’t have a state sales tax:
+The five states that don’t have a state sales tax:

 If you live and operate your business in one of these states, you don’t have to worry about collecting and remitting sales tax.
 Or, if you find that you suddenly have nexus in these states, don’t worry.
 It’s unlikely that you have to deal with tax here, too.